Text Link

 Interpersonal psychotherapy (IPT)

-Nutrition counseling helps individuals with BED learn more about healthy eating habits and the essential nutrients the body needs for proper functioning and to remain healthy.
-(8) It can also teach those with BED to establish healthy eating habits, which may help them avoid binge episodes.
+Nutrition counseling is a multidisciplinary approach incorporating dietitians, therapists, and physicians.9 It often helps individuals learn more about the essential vitamins, minerals, and nutrients the body needs to remain healthy.
+It can also teach those with BED healthy eating habits that can help them not only avoid binge eating episodes, but some of the physical consequences brought on by that behavior.

 Art therapy